klpn/lablinkfix/README.md

 Assuming the Pandoc libraries and the GHC compiler are available, the filter can be compiled with `ghc --make lablinkfix`.

-I include the body content for [my article about the organizaton BiS](http://www.arbark.se/2014/11/foreningen-bibliotek-i-samhalle/), as a HTML file in the `examples` subdirectory.
+I include the body content for [my article about the organization BiS](http://www.arbark.se/2014/11/foreningen-bibliotek-i-samhalle/), as a HTML file in the `examples` subdirectory.
 To run the filter on this file, and write to the target `examples/bisbodynew.html`, use